hexxone/TeleJelly/TeleJelly/docs/download-manager/20-setup-and-configuration.md

 ## Minimum setup checklist

+For a local all-in-one development environment, start with [60-local-test-stack.md](60-local-test-stack.md).

 To get the feature working end to end, configure all of the following:

 1. Enable the download manager itself.